Soccer-Euro-Czech Republic penpix

 GOALKEEPERS

-one of the top keepers in the Premier League.
+one of the top goalkeepers in the Premier League.
 Named as best

 back-up.
 Tried his luck in the Premier League with Fulham and